Skip to main content Skip to footer

 4.1M

-Female genital cutting, also referred to as female genital mutilation (FGM) and female circumcision, is classified into four major types:
+Female genital cutting, legally referred to as female genital mutilation (FGM) and often referred to as female circumcision, is classified into four major types:

 • Type 4 – Other: this includes all other harmful procedures to the female genitalia for non-medical purposes, e.g. pricking, piercing, incising, scraping and cauterizing the genital area – including labia elongation.